weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 1 Introduction.md

 ## 1.1 What is cookiemilk

-The Python package *cookiemilk* is an easy-to-use tool to process knowledge structure data automatically and quickly, including (a) data conversion (e.g., converting concept maps or essays to graphs), (b) graph-based features calculation, and (c) graph visualization.
-The *cookiemilk* package is mainly based on the Linear Aggregate Approach (Clariana et al., 2009), but also enables calculations of some features introduced by Pirnay-Dummer and Ifenthaler (2011).
+The Python package *cookiemilk* is an easy-to-use tool to process knowledge structure data automatically and quickly.
+It includes (a) data conversion, such as converting concept maps or essays to graphs, (b) graph-based features calculation, and (c) graph visualization.
+The *cookiemilk* package is primarily based on the Linear Aggregate Approach (Clariana et al., 2009) but also allows for the calculation of some features introduced by Pirnay-Dummer and Ifenthaler (2011).

-This package is based on the code I wrote to analyze data for my Master's thesis.
-I arrange the code in a package so that other people who are doing similar studies can use the package to analyze data conveniently and put the KS research forward.
+The code was initially written for a specific analysis purpose when I was working on my Master's thesis.
+Although I reorganized the code to make it flexible for use in different analysis plans, the package has not been fully validated, and some errors may occur.
+Please feel free to contact me via [weiziqianpsych@outlook.com](weiziqianpsych@outlook.com) to report any issues and help me improving the package and this tutorial website!

 The name of the package is inspired by my cats, Cookie (the grey-strip one in the figure below) and Milk (the black one in the figure below).

 ![img1](/img/logo.svg)